ripvoltage/sentinel/README.md

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the GPL-2.0.
-The eBPF kernel program is dual-licensed under GPL-2.0.